The Dark Side of the Internet

 Evidence revealed last year indicated that some Chinese-language campaigns had begun on platforms like Twitter as early as April 2017, but the latest round of incidents and investigations points to a more definitive shift in Chinese influence operations.

 AKP, Turkey's ruling party, began recruiting a team of 6.000 social media operatives back in 2015.
-"We aim at developing a positive political language which we are teaching to our volunteers," a party official told the Wall Street Journal a year later.
+"We aim at developing a positive political language which we are teaching to our volunteers," a party official told the Wall Street Journal a few years earlier.
 "And when the opposing camp spreads disinformation about the party, we correct them with valid information, always using positive language."
 However, AK trolls interference is not so friendly and, they spread false stories.

 Turkish trolls deploy three aspects of AKPs populism: serving the people, fetish of the will of the people, and demonisation of opponents.
 Whereas trolls traditionally target and mock institutions, Turkey’s political trolls act on behalf of the Islamic establishment.
 They produce a digital culture of lynching and censorship.
 Trolls’ language also impacts pro-government journalists who act like trolls and attack journalists, academics, and artists critical to the government.

 Dissidents are being forced to leave Turkey due to online threats.
 On some occasions, online abuse has escalated into physical violence.
 Barbaros Sansal, an LGBT activist and one of Turkey’s most famous fashion designers, said he had been beaten up by pro-Erdogan supporters, including one 2012 attack which left him with a broken nose.